Bogoliubov transformation: Single bosonic mode example

 This is interpreted as a linear symplectic transformation of the phase space.
 By comparing to the Bloch–Messiah decomposition, the two angles $\theta_1$ and $\theta_2$ correspond to the orthogonal symplectic transformations (i.e., rotations) and the squeezing factor $r$ corresponds to the diagonal transformation.

 Applications

-The most prominent application is by Nikolai Bogoliubov himself in the context of superfluidity.
+The most prominent application is by Nikolai Bogoliubov himself his theory of a weakly interacting Bose gas.
 Other applications comprise Hamiltonians and excitations in the theory of antiferromagnetism.
-When calculating quantum field theory in curved space–times the definition of the vacuum changes, and a Bogoliubov transformation between these different vacua is possible.
+When calculating quantum field theory in curved spacetimes the definition of the vacuum changes, and a Bogoliubov transformation between these different vacua is possible.
 This is used in the derivation of Hawking radiation.
 Bogoliubov transforms are also used extensively in quantum optics, particularly when working with gaussian unitaries (such as beamsplitters, phase shifters, and squeezing operations).